4bitWise/Stuckfish/README.md

 ## Installation

-We’ve made the .exe file available directly in the repository “Releases”.
+We’ll make the .exe file available directly in the repository “Releases”.

 ### **Build from source**